- Business and Employment»

-Information systems look after, create data, process data, distribute and review data to help improve efficiency and effectiveness of an organisation.
+Information systems look after, create, process, distribute, and review data to help improve the efficiency and effectiveness of an organisation.
 Some examples of information systems include:

-- Transaction processing system - Responsible for processing business transactions.
-The types of transactions vary between different organisations but some examples could be placing orders, billing, cheque deposits, payroll systems, reservation systems and stock control.
-They help to maintain, add up, change and remove data.
+- Transaction processing system (TPS) - Responsible for processing business transactions.
+The types of transactions vary between organisations, but some examples could be placing orders, billing, cheque deposits, payroll systems, reservation systems, and stock control.
+They help to maintain, add up, change, and remove data.

 - Management information system - Helps with carrying out the tasks required for problem solving and decision making.
-They help management with the smooth running and monitoring performance levels and efficiency levels, data for accounting and other transactions.
-Some examples are sales management systems, budgeting, personnel, and inventory control.
+They help management by monitoring performance, efficiency, accounting, and transactional data.
+Some examples include sales management systems, budgeting, personnel, and inventory control.
 This information needs to be accurate and relevant.

-- Decision support systems - This system assists managers in decision making.
+- Decision support systems - Assists managers in decision making.
 It uses internal and external resources to analyse existing information and project the effects.
-They help to summarise reports, forecasts and graphs.
+They help to summarise reports, forecasts, and graphs.
 Some examples include logistics systems and spread sheets.

-- Customer Relationship Management Systems - Business Owners use customer relationship systems to accumulate and track customer activities, including purchases, product defects and customer inquiries
+- Customer relationship management (CRM) systems - Business owners use customer relationship systems to accumulate and track customer activities, including purchases, product defects, and customer inquiries

-- Business Intelligence Systems - BIS information systems that provide analyses that predict future sales patterns, summarise current costs and forecast sales revenues.
+- Business Intelligence Systems (BIS) - Provide analyses that predict future sales patterns, summarise current costs, and forecast sales revenues.

-There are laws such as the Data protection act 1998 that if not followed could lead to legal action being taken
+There are laws such as the 1998 Data Protection Act that, if not followed, could lead to legal action.

-When making decisions on confirming information to be stored the decision will depend first and foremost on the legal requirements relating to each particular type of information, for example, legal requirements state that
+When making decisions on which information should be stored, the decision will depend first and foremost on the legal requirements relating to each particular type of information.
+For example, legal requirements state that:

-- Human Resource records must be retained by an organisation for six years from the end of employment of the member of staff
+- Human resource records must be retained by an organisation for six years after the end of a staff member's employment

 - Health and safety records must be retained permanently

-Information such as personal data relating to former customers must be disposed of once is no longer being used.
-By following these guides you can ensure only relevant and needed information is stored therefore making it easier to find information for retrieval in quick and efficient way.
+Information such as personal data relating to former customers must be disposed of once it is no longer being used.
+By following these guides, you can ensure only relevant information is stored, making it easier to find when needed.

-The data protection act imposes obligations on you to ensure the accuracy of the personal data you hold.
-It must be kept up to date where necessary.
-Ways of doing so are:
+The 1998 Data Protection Act imposes obligations on businesses to ensure the accuracy of the personal data they hold.
+The information must always be kept up to date where necessary.
+Some ways of doing so include:

-- Set alerts on customer and employee information to make sure they are contacted to keep systems updated
+- Setting alerts on customer and employee information to make sure they are contacted when systems are updated

-Information not supplies in the correct format will need to be re-formatted before used, causing delay and also creating a risk that the information will be mismanaged during reformatting.
-Information not supplied within agreed time frames may arrive after deadlines have already passed and therefore be of no use or there may not be enough time to interpret the information for use.
-There may be time occasions when time frames have a bearing on the information provided.
+Information that is not supplied in the correct format will need to be reformatted before being used, which causes a delay and creates the risk of the information being accidentally altered.
+Information that is not supplied within agreed time frames may be of no use, since there may not be enough time to interpret the data.

-Organisations will set their own guidelines for when and what information may be deleted, these depend on the type of organisation, size of organisation, space available in the live or current filing system and the type of information concerned.
+Organisations set their own guidelines regarding when and what information may be deleted.
+These guidelines depend on the type and size of an organisation, the space available in the live or current filing system, and the type of information.

 Problems that may occur in information systems and ways to resolve them include:

-- Information not being stored in the correct way for example; in wrong order, unnecessary files being kept, duplicates being stored and files missing all together.
-The way to overcome this problem is for an organisation to have set guide lines on how to store information, making is faster and easier to retrieve information when needed.
-Managers need to be notified when information is missing as this could breach data protection laws.
-Another way to keep on top of information is to have a system for regular checking and disposing of unnecessary information.
+- Information not being stored in the correct way.
+For example: in the wrong order; unnecessary files being kept; duplicates being stored; and missing files.
+The way to overcome this problem is for an organisation to have set guidelines on how to store information, making it faster and easier to retrieve information when needed.
+Managers need to be notified when information is missing, as this could breach data protection laws.
+Another way to keep on top of information is to have a system that regularly checks and disposes of unnecessary information.

 - Problems with computer systems such as viruses.
-These need to be reported to IT Manager/ IT Technicians
+These need to be reported to an IT manager or IT technicians.

-- Within organisations there can be communication breakdowns which results in information not being passes on in the correct way.
-These need to be resolved between the team or reported to manager if cannot be resolved
+- Within organisations, there can be communication breakdowns which result in information not being transfered in the correct way.
+These need to be resolved between the team or reported to a manager if they cannot be resolved immediately.

-- Most organisations use transaction processing systems to collect and store data, process and for the out putting of functionalities of the core operations of the business.
+- Most organisations use transaction processing systems to collect, store, process, and output the functionalities of the core operations of a business.
 TPS information systems collect data from user inputs and then generate outputs based on data collected.
-These systems are used to handle hundreds of transactions and need to allow many users to work on the same set of data with immediate updating which can result in systems slowing down or network becoming deadlocked.
-In the event of these situations it is vital that you have your systems backed up so that information is not lost and data is secure.
-It is important that rules are set out and followed step by step to be considered as a successful transaction.
+These systems are used to handle hundreds of transactions and require many users to work on the same set of data at the same time.
+Sometimes, this causes the system to crash.
+In the event of a crash, it is vital that an organization has their system backed up so that information is not lost.
+It is important that rules are established and followed step-by-step for a transaction to be considered successful.